hoytpr/Helpful_scripts_and_things/MAUVE_XMFA_reformatting.md

      **"stripSubsetLCBs full_alignment.xmfa full_alignment.xmfa.bbcols core_alignment.xmfa 500"**

-3. the StripsubsetsLCB output new XMFA file (originally from MAUVE) now has only the CORE alignment region where all the lines and line-lengths are correct.
+3. the StripsubsetsLCB output new XMFA file (not the original from MAUVE) now has only the CORE alignment region where all the lines and line-lengths are correct.

 However, the header lines often have additional information such as